SyDan/kiittnp/README.md

 # KiitTnp
-A script that scraps the [kiittnp](http://kiittnp.in/tnp/usr/index.php) website, downloads the latest ones and sends notifications to phone.
+A script that scraps the [kiittnp](http://kiittnp.in/tnp/usr/index.php) website for notices, downloads the latest ones and sends notifications to phone.
 (Only for KIIT University Students)

 ##Requirements:
   Python 2.7